QUICK ANSWER

 That does not mean the entire exam changed.
 It did not.

-The Florida sales associate exam still tests the same core structure: 100 questions, 3.5 hours, 75 to pass, and the 19-topic outline.
+The Florida sales associate exam still tests the same core structure: 100 questions, 3.5 hours, 75 points or higher to pass, and the 19-topic outline.

 But current-law details can matter.
 If your notes are from an older course or an old study group, check the update layer before you do final practice.